Map Name: 2024-2025 MLS-Mohall High School Annual Improvement Plan

 Mission

-Making Learners Successful
+Make Learners Successful

 Beliefs

-Support student learning, promote success, provide a safe & respectful climate, use progressive techniques, and believe in excellence
+Support student learning, promote success, provide a safe & respectful climate, use progressive techniques, and believe in excellence.

 Expectations